jameshanlon/jameshanlon.github.io/content/hex-processor.md

 ---
-Title: Hex processor architecture
+Title: From logic gates to a programming language using the hex architecture
-Date: 2022-04-16
+Date: 2022-09-30
 Category: projects
 Tags: computing, computer architecture, microelectronics
 Status: published
 ---

 {% import 'post-macros.html' as macros %}

-This note is intended to be a reference for
+This note is intended to...

 ## Hex architecture

 The Hex architecture is designed to be very simple and suitable for explaining how a computer works, whilst being flexible enough to execute substantial programs, and easily extensible.

 This repository contains an assembler, simulator and hardware implementation of the Hex processor architecture, as well as a compiler for a simple programming